The Science of Hand Washing

 someone who's perfect!

-Point out or
+Point out other hand

 Have a